-After the sharing session, all members of the Presentation Team please individually provide the instructor with your feedback on each other's relative contributions to the group study and sharing preparatory process.
+After the sharing session, all members of the Presentation Team please individually provide the instructor with your feedback on each other's relative contributions to the group preparatory process.
 Equal marks will be given to all the members of the Presentation Team in the absence of feedback to the contrary.